2025 Aarhus municipal election

-The 2025 Aarhus Municipal election will be held on 18 November 2025, to elect the 31 members to sit in the regional council for the Aarhus Municipal council, in the period of 2026 to 2029.
+The 2025 Aarhus Municipal election was held on 18 November 2025, to elect the 31 members to sit in the regional council for the Aarhus Municipal council, in the period of 2026 to 2029.
+Anders Winnerskjold would win the mayoral position.

 Background

 Following the 2021 election, Jacob Bundsgaard from Social Democrats became mayor for his fourth term, having taken over from Nicolai Wammen in 2011.
 However, Bundsgaard stepped down as mayor in October 2024, ending his 13-years as mayor.
 Anders Winnerskjold, would take the position as mayor following this.

 Electoral system

-For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
+For elections to Danish municipalities, a number varying from 9 to 55 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Aarhus Municipality had 31 seats in 2025.